 Bear in mind that not all HTML tags are supported for sending HTML emails through a Zap.

-To prevent abuse, Gmail has a sending limit of 500 emails per day for trial accounts and 2,000 emails per day for non-trial accounts.
-Gmail will also stop allowing you to send email if enough spam complaints are triggered based on the email you send.
+To prevent abuse, Gmail has different sending limits for trial and non-trial accounts.
+Gmail will also prevent you from sending email if enough spam complaints are triggered based on the email you send.

 Does your Zap appear to be logged into the wrong Gmail account?
 When you connect your Gmail account, your browser may already be logged into the wrong Gmail account.
 Make sure when you connect you choose the correct Gmail account to authorise from the popup like this: